-strategic report primarily exists to ensure that there is sufficient potable water to supply future housing growth in Wales (considering factors such as climate change) and that water abstraction is undertaken sustainably, particularly during dry periods when the impact of water abstraction is likely to be greatest.
+In 2019, Welsh Water, the company responsible for the potable water supply in Wales, published its final Water Resources Management Plan (WRMP) for the period between 2010 and 2050185.
+This strategic report primarily exists to ensure that there is sufficient potable water to supply future housing growth in Wales (considering factors such as climate change) and that water abstraction is undertaken sustainably, particularly during dry periods when the impact of water abstraction is likely to be greatest.
 The water supply area of Dwr Cymru Welsh Water is divided into three regions (North Wales, South West Wales, South East Wales), which are further subdivided into Water Resource Zones (WRZs).
-Development allocated in the Monmouthshire RLDP would be spread between the South East Wales Conjunctive Use System (SEWCUS), the largest of the WRZs with approx. 40% of the total demand in Wales, and the Monmouth WRZ, which supplies the market town of Monmouth and the surrounding villages.
+Development allocated in the Monmouthshire RLDP will be primarily situated in the South East Wales Conjunctive Use System (SEWCUS), the largest of the WRZs with approx. 40% of the total demand in Wales.

-The potable water supply in the SEWCUS WRZ is abstracted from the downstream reaches of both the River Usk and the River Wye catchments, indicating that water supplying development in the Strategic Growth Areas of Chepstow and Abergavenny will be derived from a combination of the two SACs.
+The potable water supply in the SEWCUS WRZ is abstracted from the downstream reaches of both the River Usk and the River Wye catchments, indicating that water supplying development in the PSSAs of Chepstow and Abergavenny will be derived from a combination of the two SACs.
 However, the WRMP demonstrates that the supply demand balance for the zone is in surplus for its planning period between 2020 and 2050.
 The reported baseline deployable output is 422 Ml/d, which is higher than the maximum demand (approx. 395 Ml/d) modelled for any of the years covered by the WRMP.
+Overall, the WRMP covers the entire Monmouthshire RLDP period, and the growth allocated therein.
+It is therefore considered that implementation of the Plan would not negatively impact the water quantity, level and flow within the River Usk SAC and the River Wye SAC.